 1. Protein Shake

 While Roger isn’t trying to gain muscle mass, the amount of physical activity will still take its toll on muscles and cause a lot of fatigue at the end of the day.
 Taking several protein shakes a day will help speed up the recovery process and make sure that he can perform at the highest level every day.
+You can check our list of best whey protein powders.

-These are not some sort of illegal performance-enhancing drugs but perfectly natural and legal supplements that aim to boost your metabolism.
+Pre-workouts are not some sort of illegal performance-enhancing drugs but perfectly natural and legal supplements that aim to boost your metabolism.

 When you train as much as Roger Federer, then even a 5% boost in performance and endurance can make a big difference over a few weeks and months.